Data-to-Insight-Center/patra-toolkit/README.md

 With a semi-automated pipeline, the toolkit reduces the time and effort required to develop model cards by populating a set of descriptive fields independently, with no need for user input.
 These fields include fairness metrics and explainability information, generated via automated scanners and directly added to the model card.

-### Key Features:
-- **Easy Installation**: Install directly in your Colab notebook or locally for development.
-- **Metadata Handling**: Easily add and customize model metadata such as name, version, description, keywords, and more.

 ## Usage
 #### Notebook Examples
 You can find usage examples in the [Notebooks](./examples/notebooks) folder.